spotinst/terraform-provider-spotinst/website/docs/r/mrscaler_aws.html.markdown

 * `security_config` - (Optional) The name of the security configuration applied to the cluster.
 * `service_role` - (Optional) The IAM role that will be assumed by the Amazon EMR service to access AWS resources on your behalf.
 * `job_flow_role` - (Optional) The IAM role that was specified when the job flow was launched.
 The EC2 instances of the job flow assume this role.
-* `visible_to_all_users` - (Optional) Specifies whether the cluster is visible to all IAM users of the AWS account associated with the cluster.
 * `termination_protected` - (Optional) Specifies whether the Amazon EC2 instances in the cluster are protected from termination by API calls, user intervention, or in the event of a job-flow error.
 * `keep_job_flow_alive` - (Optional) Specifies whether the cluster should remain available after completing all steps.